 - Add the lemon juice or ACV to the eggs if you like a mayo with just a touch of zing.

-- Pour both or your oils together in a measuring cup with a spout and begin slowly pouring it into the blended egg yolks, while the blender is still running.
-You’ll want a very thin stream, especially as you first get started, but can slowly start pouring just a bit faster as it begins to emulsify. (it normally takes me just less than a minute to pour all of the oil in)
+- Pour both of your oils together in a measuring cup with a spout and begin slowly pouring it into the blended egg yolks, while the blender is still running.
+You'll want a very thin stream, especially as you first get started, but can slowly start pouring just a bit faster as it begins to emulsify. (it normally takes me just less than a minute to pour all of the oil in)

 - Once the oil is completely in the egg yolk mixture and emulsified, pour/scoop it into a bowl and add salt to taste.

 If it doesn't work (emulsify) the first time, pour it out into the measuring cup, start with a few new egg yolks and instead of pouring in fresh oil, use your previous attempt.
 It will be more yellow from the yolks, but the flavor will be about the same.

 Some people also like just a touch of sugar in it as well, which can also help wean family off store-bought mayo.